NetApp/beegfs/roles/beegfs_ha_7_2/docs/getting_started.md

 <a name="getting-started"></a>
 ## Getting Started
 ----------------
 Build the inventory and playbook files for on your BeeGFS cluster requirements.
+The inventory will require several passwords.
+For security reasons these passwords should not be stored in plain text and, instead, should use [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html).

 There are two ways to build the necessary files:
-1. Run the `create_inventory_structure.yml` playbook from the `examples/beegfs_ha_7_2` folder.
+1. Define the inventory and run the `create_inventory_structure.yml` playbook from the `getting_started/beegfs_ha_7_2` folder.
 This is the recommended way to get started with the BeeGFS HA role.
    * Refer to the readme from [beegfs_ha_7_2 getting_started project](../../../getting_started/beegfs_ha_7_2/README.md)
      for details.